Stock market's trailblazing pace buoys Trump's reelection odds

 Since 1984, the S&P 500 has been a perfect nine for nine in picking the president

-The stock market has battled back from its COVID-19 induced plunge and is on a record-setting pace during a critical period for President Trump’s reelection bid.
+U.S. stocks have battled back from their coronavirus-induced plunge to set a record-setting pace of growth in a critical period for President Trump’s reelection bid.

 Continue Reading Below

-The S&P 500 has soared 60% since bottoming on March 23, and is on track eclipse the pace and size of the epic rebound that followed the 1938 crash.
-The index has gained 8.6% so far this year, settling at 3,508.
+The S&P 500 is up 60% since bottoming on March 23, and maintaining that average daily gain of about 0.5 percent through Election Day -- while far from guaranteed amid risks from the COVID-19 pandemic and international political shifts -- would eclipse the pace and size of an epic rebound following the 1938 crash.

-The stock market’s comeback, backstopped by unprecedented support from the Federal Reserve, has also been fueled by investor optimism surrounding a recovery from the sharpest slowdown of the post-World War II era and increased optimism that a COVID-19 vaccine will be discovered by the end of the year.
+The comeback, backstopped by unprecedented support from the Federal Reserve, has also been fueled by investor optimism surrounding a recovery from the sharpest slowdown of the post-World War II era and increased optimism that a COVID-19 vaccine will be discovered by the end of the year.

+It would be a particular boon to Trump, who unlike most predecessors has pointed to the market as a gauge of his success in office.

 CHINA CASHES IN ON AMERICA'S CORONAVIRUS LOCKDOWN

-Looking at the data, the rally is a sign that investors are placing their bets that Trump will remain in office for another term.

 Since 1984, the S&P 500 has been a perfect nine for nine in picking the president when looking at its performance in the three months leading up to Election Day, according to data from broker-dealer LPL Financial.

 The index, which has correctly picked 87% of all winners, is up 6.4% since Aug.
 3, which is the start of the three-month run-up to the election.

-A higher stock market during that time has indicated the incumbent’s party would win while a lower stock market has represented a change in control.
+Gains during the period have typically indicated a win for the incumbent's party, while declines suggested a change in control.

-However, not everyone believes a strong stock market means investors are betting on four more years of Trump tax cuts and deregulation.
+But with Trump reduced from touting economic strength, a key selling point for his re-election bid before the coronavirus, to promising a return to prosperity, not everyone believes the rally is an indicator he'll keep the White House.

+Most of S&P 500's gains this year have come after its breathtaking drop, leaving the index up only 8.6 percent for all of 2020.

-Greg Valliere, chief U.S. strategist at Toronto-based AGF Investments, which has nearly $39.5 billion in assets, thinks the strong stock market is a result of the unprecedented support provided by the Federal Reserve.
-Still, he noted that the race for the White House is tightening.
+Greg Valliere, chief U.S. strategist at Toronto-based AGF Investments, which has nearly $39.5 billion in assets, attributes the growth to the extraordinary support from the Federal Reserve, though he notes that the race for the White House is tightening.

-“There's a widespread belief that this is not going to be a Joe Biden landslide, which everybody was talking about in late July,” Valliere told FOX Business, pointing to the former vice president’s shrinking lead in the betting markets which on Friday had fallen to a 4.2-point spread from 24.1 at the end July, according to RealClear Politics.
+“There's a widespread belief that this is not going to be a Joe Biden landslide, which everybody was talking about in late July,” Valliere told FOX Business, pointing to the former Democratic vice president’s shrinking lead in the betting markets.

+On Friday, Biden's edge had narrowed to a 4.2-point spread from 24.1 at the end of July, according to RealClear Politics.

-He surmises that a number of wild cards between now and Election Day could sway the outcome of the election, including a COVID-19 vaccine, Congress reaching a deal on more stimulus and further urban unrest.
+A number of wild cards between now and Election Day, from development of a COVID-19 vaccine to a series of debates between Trump and Biden and more urban unrest, could influence the markets.

-Any of those outcomes could help steer the direction of the stock market, which is leaving what is typically its most successful three months during an eleection year and heading into some possible turbulence ahead of the vote.
+Already, stocks are leaving what are typically their most successful three months during an election year and heading into possible turbulence as the vote nears.

 The S&P 500 has, on average, lost 0.27% in the month of September during election years and another 0.29% in October.